ukhsa-collaboration/standards-api/docs/api-guidelines/error-handling.md

 ## Required Error Responses

 > [!NOTE] Warning
 > The requirements in this section are **MUST**s as per the guidelines.
-However, the current Spectral rule severity is set to *warning* rather than *error*, so existing APIs are not forced to implement these changes immediately, as doing so may constitute a breaking change.
+However, the current Redocly styleguide rule severity is set to *warning* rather than *error*, so existing APIs are not forced to implement these changes immediately, as doing so may constitute a breaking change.

 Operations in the OpenAPI specification **MUST** include the following standard Problem Details responses: